jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 secondary correction in an existing trend and the first leg of a new trend in the opposite direction.

-**THE USE OF CLOSING PRICES AND THE PRESENCE OF LINES**
+**THE USE OF CLOSING PRICES AND THE PRESENCE OF LINES** Dow relied exclusively on *closing prices*.
+He believed that averages had to close higher than a previous peak or lower than a previous trough to have significance.

 ##Chapter 4.
 Basic Concepts of Trend